sopherapps/scdb/docs/HOW_SEARCH_INDEX_WORKS.md

 - This creates the search index file if it does not exist
     - adds the 100-byte header basing on user configuration and default values
     - adds the placeholders for the index blocks, each item pre-initialized with a zero.
-- And loads the derived and non-derived properties like 'max_keys', 'max_key_chars', 'block_size', 'redundant_blocks',
+- And loads the derived and non-derived properties like 'max_keys', 'max_index_key_len', 'block_size', '
+  redundant_blocks',
   'number_of_index_blocks' (`(max_keys / number_of_items_per_index_block).ceil() + redundant_blocks`),
   'number_of_items_per_index_block' (`(block_size / 8).floor()`),
   'values_start_point' (`100 + (net_block_size * number_of_index_blocks)`),